Magnificent Obsession (1954 film): Plot

 Merrick soberly commits to becoming a doctor, trying to fulfill Dr. Phillips's legacy.
-He also has fallen in love with Helen and secretly helps her adjust to her blindness under the guise of being simply a poor medical student, Robby.
+He also has fallen in love with Helen.
+He helps her adjust to her blindness under the guise of being Robby, a poor medical student.

-Merrick secretly arranges for Helen to travel to Europe and consult the best eye surgeons in the world.
+Merrick secretly arranges for Helen to travel to Europe and consult with the best eye surgeons in the world.
 After extensive tests, these surgeons tell Helen there is no hope for recovery.
-Right after this, Robby shows up at her hotel to provide emotional support but eventually discovers that Helen has already guessed his real identity.
+Soon after this, Robby shows up at her hotel to provide emotional support and discovers that Helen has already guessed his real identity.
 Merrick asks Helen to marry him.
-Later that night, Helen realizes she will be a burden to him, and so runs away and disappears.
+Later that night, Helen realizes she will be a burden to him and runs away.